ahmdtaha/py_grader/README.md

 ## Contributions
  The grader features are easy to extend.
-I think the following features are most for future consideration
+I think the following features are the most important to consider

 * Define a unittest format to allow arbitary weighted test cases
 * Extend library to run public, release and secret test in a single run